 - Language Accessibility

 We provide live transcripts in our classes for French & Spanish speakers!
 Want to learn how you can access the live transcripts?
 Click here for a YouTube video.
 Are you interested in live transcripts in a different language?
-Let us know!
+Use our Contact form us to let us know!

 ¿Habla español?
 También puede ver las instrucciones del maestro de baile en español.
 Antes de la clase, inicie sesión en Streamer.center con el nombre de usuario: DfABGuest.Spanish y la contraseña: Dfabspanish.
 Haga clic en la Habitación Privada y ahora puede ver las direcciones en español.
 Vea este video para una demostración.